valinet/ExplorerPatcher/README.md

 The application comes in the form of a dynamic-link library (DLL).
 Precompiled binaries are available in [Releases](https://github.com/valinet/ExplorerPatcher/releases).

+(*) There is a bug currently in Windows 11 22000.168 where search may not open properly on other monitors.
+This is not because of this patcher, and will probably (hopefully) be fixed by Microsoft in a future build.

 ## Installation

 Simply copy the downloaded DLL named `dxgi.dll` to `%windir%` (usually `C:\Windows`) and restart Explorer.

 At first launch, the application will notify you about missing symbols and will automatically download them from Microsoft.
 Then, it will try to determine some patch offsets for Explorer.
 The process involves automatically restarting Explorer a couple of times and evaluating the results.
 Please be patient and let this do its job; you will know it is done when you will see the old taskbar instead of the new one.
 Also, the application will show a notification to let you know it is done.

+When it is done, the classic taskbar will be available and fully functioning, but you will notice the system tray misses the status icons.
+Those can be easily enabled by opening `Run` and going to `%windir%\explorer.exe shell:::{05d7b0f4-2121-4eff-bf6b-ed3f69b894d9}\SystemIcons` and enabling each system icon you wish from there.
+For a list of other useful registry settings that can help you make the most out of this application, like disabling taskbar grouping, read [here](https://github.com/valinet/ExplorerPatcher/issues/9).

+After you get the classic taskbar working, to make it work with the Start menu and search and enable related functionality, copy the DLL to the following 2 locations as well:

+* `C:\Windows\SystemApps\Microsoft.Windows.StartMenuExperienceHost_cw5n1h2txyewy`
+* `C:\Windows\SystemApps\MicrosoftWindows.Client.CBS_cw5n1h2txyewy`

+After that is done, kill both `StartMenuExperienceHost.exe` and `SearchHost.exe` from Task Manager, or simply log out and back in or restart the computer.

 Downloaded symbols and application configuration is saved in the `%appdata%\ExplorerPatcher` folder.

-To uninstall, simply delete `dxgi.dll` from `%windir%`.
+To uninstall, simply delete `dxgi.dll` from all the directories above.
+If you get a "file in use" error when attempting to do so, simply rename it everywhere to `dxgia.dll`, reboot the computer and then delete the renamed DLL.

 #### How does this work?

-The mechanism the application gets loaded is by exploiting the DLL search order in Windows.
+The way the application gets loaded is by exploiting the DLL search order in Windows.
 I take advantage of the fact that Explorer is one of the few system processes located in `%windir%` and not in `%windir%\System32`, so it does not affect most apps.
 Also, `%windir%` is not first in the search path.
 Read more about this technique [here](https://itm4n.github.io/windows-dll-hijacking-clarified/).
 The main advantage here is that you do not have to keep an extra process running in the memory; plus, due to the diverse nature of how Explorer is launched, hooking it can be difficult.

 I picked `dxgi.dll` because it is not on the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs` list, because it has few exports and is loaded very early by Explorer, when calling the `DXGIDeclareAdapterRemovalSupport()` function.